College Students And Stress: Learning To Cope

 The pressure of receiving good grades

-• Study as much as you can.
-Even if you don't have hours to commit, you can try to refresh your knowledge after every class for five or ten minutes to commit it to memory.
-You can do this by making flashcards and viewing them as you walk or travel, wait for an appointment or have a few spare moments.
+• Get extra studying in.
+Even if you don't have hours to commit to studying on a given day, you can try to refresh your knowledge after every class for five or ten minutes to commit the material to memory.
+You can do this by making flashcards and viewing them as you walk or travel, wait for an appointment, or have a few spare moments.

-• Get enough sleep and maintain a healthy diet.
+• Practice healthy habits.
 Living off a few hours of sleep and flooding your nervous system with caffeine can exacerbate stress symptoms.
-You might consider paying special attention to your sleep and diet to ensure that your needs are being met.
+You might consider paying special attention to your sleep and eating patterns, which may help you be more resilient to stress.

-• Familiarize yourself with the testing environment.
-If possible, you can try to study in the same room where you will take the test, so it doesn’t feel overwhelming or different on exam day.
-Certain sounds, scents or visual images from the environment can help trigger your memory when you’re taking the test.
+• Familiarize yourself with testing environments.
+If possible, you might study in the same room where you will take your next important test so it doesn’t feel overwhelming or different on exam day.

 Relationships

 Generally speaking, you're often surrounded by hundreds, possibly thousands of new people at college.
-There can be so much potential to make new friends, develop romantic relationships and connect with professors that may help you further your career down the road.
+There can be so much potential to make new friends, develop romantic relationships, and connect with professors and mentors that may help you further your career down the road.

-However, many might leave deep, meaningful friendships at home to go to college.
-It may seem like too much of an effort to start meeting new people, having small talk and slowly developing a more profound friendship.
-But ultimately, many find that it’s worth it.
+However, many leave deep, meaningful friendships at home to go to college.
+It may also seem like too much of an effort to start meeting new people, engaging in small talk, and slowly developing a more profound friendship.

 Getty/Halfpoint Images